mullvad/encrypted-dns-profiles/README.md

 This repository contains macOS and iOS .mobileconfig profiles to set up your device(s) to use our encrypted DNS service.

 Anyone, regardless of whether you are a customer of Mullvad VPN or not, can use this service.
-There are options for HTTPS or TLS available, and for "base" which is encrypted DNS without any content filtering, or "blocking" which specifies content filtering based on type.
+There are options for HTTPS or TLS available.

+Encrypted DNS is free for everyone.

+## Features

+- Base: Encrypted DNS without any content filtering
+- Adblock: Encrypted DNS which includes Ad-blocking, Tracker and Malware blocking.
+- Extended: Encrypted DNS which includes Ad-blocking, Tracker blocking, Malware blocking and Social Media blocking

 The content filtering lists are [what is found here](https://github.com/mullvad/dns-blocklists)